whynotavailable/budge/README.md

 In many places where I *could* use more advanced integer types (such as `u16`) I am not.
 This is because postgres doesn't have unsigned integers.

-Anywhere that money is involved, I'm using an i64.
+Anywhere that money is involved, I'm using an `i64`.
 Decimals don't exist in the data.
 They can be represented in the UI by simply dividing the value by 100.
+This is done to simplify translation of the data.